Konecny-less Flyers flirt with upset but fall to Rangers

 Since 2021-22, the Flyers have lost eight of their last nine meetings with New York (1-6-2) and been outscored 29-13.

-With the team's progress, has he sensed Flyers fans getting back on board?
+With the team's progress, has Tortorella sensed Flyers fans getting back on board?

 "But I want the building to be that way.
 I sense it, you can feel it come games.
 But I want that to be a given, that people are talking, 'Oh, that's a tough place to go into.'
 And the fans are a big part of that.
 I think we're on the right rails to get there; we still have a ways to go."